snoyberg/conduit/README.md

   `mapC`, which is what lets us combine these two.
 The output of `mapC` is `String`.
 * The third indicates the base monad, which tells us what kinds of effects we can perform.
-A `ConduitM` is a monad transformer, so you can use `lift` to perform effects.
+A `ConduitT` is a monad transformer, so you can use `lift` to perform effects.
 (We'll learn more about conduit's monadic nature later.)
 We're using `IO` in our example.
 * The final indicates the result type of the component.
 This is